elonguepee/devOpsCheatSheets/docker/docker-cheat-sheet.md

 #### Docker Compose
 Creating structured docker commands in a YAML file.
 Will create a common network for containers.
 Does not need to be specified

+#### Docker File
+Blueprint for building images.
+Must be named Dockerfile